developermo-de/bootmode/_posts/2016-04-16-google-games.md

 #### Lunch

 There was deep dish pizza for lunch.
-Too bad I wasn't hungry.
+I wasn't very hungry so I traded my spot in line for a bottle of soylent.

+#### Word Association

+This catagory was very fun.
+Basically we needed to fill in a nodes in a word map.
+Whenever you get a node, new branches to new nodes are revealed.
+Our points for this section was slightly above average.

 #### Coding Challenge

-We did decently on the coding challenge, about average.
+We passed 7 challenges on the coding portion, landing us solidly in the middle of the pack.

 #### Building Challenge